Wolverine971/9takes/src/blog/people/celebrities/Oprah-Winfrey.md

 	/>
 </div>

+> **Disclaimer** This analysis of Oprah Winfrey's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Oprah Winfrey.

 <p class="firstLetter">She's one of the most influential figures of our time.
 A beacon of empathy, support, and heart-centered leadership, Oprah Winfrey has crafted a legacy that transcends boundaries.
 Today, we're going to dig deep into the Enneagram personality framework to provide a fresh perspective on this global icon.
 The hypothesis?
 Oprah Winfrey is an embodiment of Enneagram Type 2 - The Helper.</p>

 ## The Helper and The Mogul: A Perfect Blend